pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 Firstly, vnfd and vnf need to be created successfully using pre-defined TOSCA template for alarm monitoring.
-Then, in order to know whether alarm configuration defined in Tacker is successfully passed to Ceilometer, Tacker users could use CLI:
+Then, in order to know whether alarm configuration defined in Apmec is successfully passed to Ceilometer, Apmec users could use CLI:

 .. code-block:: console